Blood libel: Continental Europe

 A very learned Jew, who in our day has been converted to the (Christian) faith, informs us that one enjoying the reputation of a prophet among them, toward the close of his life, made the following prediction: 'Be assured that relief from this secret ailment, to which you are exposed, can only be obtained through Christian blood ("solo sanguine Christiano").'
 This suggestion was followed by the ever-blind and impious Jews, who instituted the custom of annually shedding Christian blood in every province, in order that they might recover from their malady.

 Thomas added that the Jews had misunderstood the words of their prophet, who by his expression "solo sanguine Christiano" had meant not the blood of any Christian, but that of Jesus – the only true remedy for all physical and spiritual suffering.
 Thomas did not mention the name of the "very learned" proselyte, but it may have been Nicholas Donin of La Rochelle, who, in 1240, had a disputation on the Talmud with Yechiel of Paris, and who in 1242 caused the burning of numerous Talmudic manuscripts in Paris.
 It is known that Thomas was personally acquainted with Nicholas.
 Nicholas Donin and another Jewish convert, Theobald of Cambridge, are greatly credited with the adoption and the belief of the blood libel myth in Europe.

 The first known case outside England was in Blois, France, in 1171.
-This was the site of a blood libel accusation against the town's entire Jewish community that led to around 31–33 Jews (with 17 women making up this total) being burned to death. on 29 May of that year, or the 20th of Sivan of 4931.
+This was the site of a blood libel accusation against the town's entire Jewish community that led to around 31–33 Jews (with 17 women making up this total) being burned to death on 29 May of that year, or the 20th of Sivan of 4931.
 The blood libel revolved around R. Isaac, a Jew whom a Christian servant reported had deposited a murdered Christian in the Loire.
 The child's body was never found.
 The count had about 40 adult Blois Jews arrested and they were eventually to be burned.
 The surviving members of the Blois Jewish community, as well as surviving holy texts, were ransomed.
 As a result of this case, the Jews garnered new promises from the king.
 The burned bodies of the sentenced Jews were supposedly maintained unblemished through the burning, a claim which is a well-known miracle, martyr myth for both Jews and Christians.
 There is significant primary source material from this case including a letter revealing moves for Jewish protection with King Louis VII.
-Responding to the mass execution, the 20th of Sivan was declared a fast day by Rabbenu Tam.
+Responding to the mass execution, the Twentieth of Sivan was declared a fast day by Rabbenu Tam.
 In this case in Blois, there was not yet the myth proclaimed that Jews needed the blood of Christians.